-a) health and safety of personnel,
+- a) health and safety of personnel,

-b) corrosion and other forms of material decomposition,
+- b) corrosion and other forms of material decomposition,

-c) fire and explosion hazard, and
+- c) fire and explosion hazard, and

+- d) risk for pollution.

 Human-machine interface and information presentation

 Monitor-based equipment and other technical equipment for monitoring, controlling and running machines, installations or production processes, shall be designed so as to reduce the risk of mistakes that can be significant to safety.